Archived - Financial Statements (unaudited)

 The effective average annual interest rates are as follows:

 Government debt is issued at both fixed and variable interest rates and is denominated in Canadian dollars, US dollars and other currencies.
-The government has entered into cross-currency swap agreements to facilitate the management of its debt structure.
+The government has entered into interest rate and cross-currency swap agreements to facilitate management of its debt structure.
+In the case of interest rate swap agreements, fixed interest rate funding has been converted to variable rates tied to the Banker's Acceptance rates of London Interbank Offered Rates (LIBOR).
 In the case of cross-currency swap agreements, Canadian-dollar and other foreign-currency debt has been converted into US dollars or other foreign currencies with either fixed interest rates or variable interest rates.
-As a normal practice, the government’s swap positions are held to maturity.
+As a normal practice, the government's swap positions are held to maturity.
 The government does not enter into swap agreements for speculative purposes.

 The interest paid or payable and the interest received or receivable on all swap transactions are recorded as part of public debt charges.
 Unrealized gains or losses due to fluctuations in the foreign exchange value of the swaps are presented in the cross-currency swap revaluation account.